Admissible anytime-valid sequential inference must rely on nonnegative martingales: Additional technical concepts and definitions

 In the paper, we assume that the filtration $(\Fcal_t)$ in use is by default the canonical filtration $\Fcal_t :=\sigma(U,X_1,\ldots,X_t)$.
 However, there are examples of hypothesis tests for $H_0: \Qtt \in \Qcal$ where the only $\Qcal$-NMs with respect to $(\Fcal_t)$ are almost surely constants.
 For the purpose of designing more powerful tests, it may make sense to coarsen the filtration.

 As a first example, consider the problem of testing if a sequence is exchangeable:

 Vovk~\cite{vovk_testing_randomness_2019} demonstrates that all martingales with respect to $(\Fcal_t)$ (under the null) are constants, and are hence all derived tests are powerless to reject the null.
 Nevertheless, Vovk demonstrates that one can derive interesting and nontrivial `conformal' martingales $(M_t)$ with respect to the restricted filtration $\Gcal_t := \sigma(M_1,\dots,M_t) \subset \Fcal_t$, that do indeed have power to reject the null (for appropriate deviations from the null).
-In short, \underline{coarsening the filtration} is a design tool that could aid in the construction of more powerful sequential tests, and $p$-values and $e$-values.
+In short, \underline{coarsening the filtration} is a design tool that could aid in the construction of more powerful sequential tests, and p-process and e-processes.

-In the following example, we show how the choice of including external randomization $U$ into $\Fcal_0$ also helps design better $p$-values.
+In the following example, we show how the choice of including external randomization $U$ into $\Fcal_0$ also helps design better p-processes.
 (However, it is not always possible to randomize atoms as Example~\ref{eg:atomic-pvalue} illustrates.)